Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 This is about setting us up for five years.

-what deal has he cut with China?
+What deal has he cut with China?
 I'll give you an answer on it because you're saying, well, we need to balance trade.
 But that's what we're talking about.

 No, no, no.

 My question is, what deal has he set with China?
 Because you are saying that he set a deal with China.
-He has set two 90-day delays.
+He has set two 90-day 90-day delays.

+I'm trying to answer it to you.
 Even on the delays, which are obviously strategic, the point of

 setting the trade equilibrium as being the metric is because it's so crazy and kind of impossible in certain cases.
 Obviously, what's he going after in China?